jtluoto/serverless-local-dev-example/README.md

 * aws-sdk-mock to mock DynamoDB queries when running the unit tests
 * serverless-offline to emulate AWS Lambda and API Gateway on your local machine
 * serverless-dynamodb-local to run local DynamoDB in conjunction with serverless-offline
-* serverless-dynamodb-dlient to switch between local and online DynamoDB
+* serverless-dynamodb-client to switch between local and online DynamoDB
 * serverless-mocha-plugin to create the test case skeleton

 First install Serverless framework and npm dependencies: